dimitar-13/3D_Object_Viewer/README.md

 ![Project wireframe rendering image](/gitImages/Project_Image3.png?raw=true)
 ![Project wireframe rendering image](/gitImages/Project_Image4.png?raw=true)

+## Features to Add in the Future

+Some features I would like to add in the future include:

+- **Object selection:** You can select an object/mesh and interact with it.
+- **Hide all but selected object/mesh:** If one mesh is currently active/selected, by pressing a button, hide all of the other meshes and zoom in on the active one (similar to Blender when you select an object and press `/`).
+- **Scene graph:** A scene graph where you can hide, unhide, and check all of the selected meshes in an organized way.
+- **Scene saving:** A way to save the scene settings you’ve inputted (loaded file, skybox, etc.) and reopen them later.
+- **UV on top of texture:** When someone selects a texture from the UI, a window will open with the texture and the mesh UVs on top (again, like in Blender where you edit your UVs).
+- **Other:** There are other options that I can't think of right now.

 ## How to build
 First clone the project using the following command: